The case for raw honey improving gut flora just got sweeter.

-Raw honey, on the other hand, is a superfood.
+Raw, on the other hand, is a superfood.
 While it may be lightly filtered, it is unheated, unpasteurized, and unprocessed.
-In addition to being a proven prebiotic, raw honey has a multitude of other uses including getting rid of coughs, healing wounds, promoting digestion, fighting diabetes, and warding off allergies.
+In addition to being a proven prebiotic, raw honey has a s including getting rid of coughs, healing wounds, promoting digestion, fighting diabetes, and warding off allergies.

 “If you have immune responses to bits of mold and dust, organic honey can strengthen your immune system and help you handle those things better,” says nutritional expert J.J.
 Virgin.

 However, it’s important to remember that even pure raw honey has its limitations.
 It shouldn’t be fed to children under 12 months, and it needs to be consumed in moderation.

 “Honey is still a concentrated source of sugar,” says Talbott.
 “Too much sugar can actually be detrimental to our microbiome.”

 As a nutritionist, I always tell people that honey has calories – about 60 in a tablespoon – so limiting it is wise.
 That said, spend your honey calories wisely.
 Instead of just downing it from a spoon, use it to flavor foods like plain yogurt and in smoothies.
 A tablespoon is enough, then move on.

 Raw honey can be difficult to find unless you know a beekeeper who sells it direct from his hives.
 You might also want to check the National Honey Board, which can help locate raw honey venders in your location.

 Equilibrium – Superfood Packed With Raw Honey